Music Directors & Composers [Industry]

 (ca. 1840s – 1915) Violinist, music director, composer, and conductor.

 Nicholas La Feuillade is believed to have first arrived in Australia in 1865 with the Christy Minstrels.
-He later toured as music director with a number of companies, including Harry Rickards’ London Star Company, Hiscocks’ Federal Minstrels and the Cogill brothers.
+He later toured as music director with a number of companies, including Western and La Feuillade’s Minstrels, Harry Rickards‘ London Star Company, Hiscocks’ Federal Minstrels and Charles and Harry Cogill.
 La Feuillade’s symphony Irish Patrol, which represents ‘the gradual approach, passing and disappearance of the Enni Killen Brigade’, is believed to have been first performed in Melbourne in 1897.

 ˚˚˚